NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 15.md

 In the same way, the chief priests with the scribes were mocking him among themselves and saying, "He saved others, but he cannot save himself!

 ###### 32
 Let the Messiah, the King of Israel, come down now from the cross, so that we may see and believe."
-Even those who were crucified with him taunted him.The Death of Jesus
+Even those who were crucified with him taunted him.

+### The Death of Jesus

 ###### 33
 When it was noon, darkness came over the whole land until three in the afternoon.